lilianweng/lil-log/_posts/2020-04-07-the-transformer-family.md

 ### Adaptive Attention Span

-One key success of Transformer is the capability of capturing long-term dependencies.
-Depending on the context, the model may need to attend further sometime than others.
+One key advantage of Transformer is the capability of capturing long-term dependencies.
+Depending on the context, the model may prefer to attend further sometime than others; or one attention head may had different attention pattern from the other.
 If the attention span could adapt its length flexibly and only attend further back when needed, it would help reduce both computation and memory cost to support longer maximum context size in the model.

-This is the motivation for **Adaptive Attention Span**. ([Sukhbaatar, et al., 2019](https://arxiv.org/abs/1905.07799)) proposed a self-attention mechanism that can learn its optimal attention span.
-They hypothesized that different attention heads might assign scores differently within the same context window (See Fig. 7) and thus the optimal span can be learned separately per head.
+This is the motivation for **Adaptive Attention Span**.
+[Sukhbaatar, et al., (2019)](https://arxiv.org/abs/1905.07799) proposed a self-attention mechanism that seeks an optimal attention span.
+They hypothesized that different attention heads might assign scores differently within the same context window (See Fig. 7) and thus the optimal span would be trained separately per head.

 ![Attention per head]({{ '/assets/images/attention-per-head.png' | relative_url }})
 {: style="width: 70%;" class="center"}
 *Fig. 7.
 Two attention heads in the same model, A & B, assign attention differently within the same context window.
 Head A attends more to the recent tokens, while head B look further back into the past uniformly.
 (Image source: [Sukhbaatar, et al. 2019](https://arxiv.org/abs/1905.07799))*

-Given the $$i$$-th token, we need to compute the attention weights between this token and all others at positions $$S_i = \{j: i - \ell \leq j < i\}$$ within $$i$$'s attention span, where $$\ell$$ is the context length.
+Given the $$i$$-th token, we need to compute the attention weights between this token and other keys at positions $$j \in S_i = \{j: i - \ell \leq j < i\}$$, where $$S_i$$ defineds the $$i$$-th token's context window and $$\ell$$ is the context length.

 $$
 \begin{aligned}